 ⦁ Autoimmune Disorders

-These are some of the more serious issues, but there are also a host of less life threatening disorders that keep our companions in misery, also triggered by toxins and improper diet.
+These are some of the more serious issues, but there are also a host of less life threatening disorders that keep our companions in misery that can be brought on when consuming an improper diet.

 These can include: